Akshat5249/PHOTO_BLOG/README.md

 # PHOTO_BLOG
-its a web page which has photos in arranged manner
+its a web page which has photos in arranged manner using HTML and CSS .